GenomicsStandardsConsortium/gensc.github.io/README.md

 ### When you have the page completed
 If you have been working in your Fork of the repository you will need to make a pull request

 ## Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/GenomicsStandardsConsortium/gensc.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+This GitHub pages site will use the layout and styles from the Jekyll theme, the name of the theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact
+## To Do

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+There are some "projects" that include numerous issue tickets that are hopefully small enough for volunteers to take and do in a reasonably short period of time as and when people have a spare 30mins to work on this website.

-## See [to-do.md](to-do.md) for list of things that have not been done yet
+There is also a [to-do.md](to-do.md) file with a generic list of things that have not been done yet, eventually @only1chunts will convert these to individual tickets!